DJcos/operator/README.md

 - The `minio` service provides access to MinIO Object Storage operations.

 - The `minio-tenant-1-console` service provides access to the MinIO Console.
-The MinIO Console supports administration of the MinIO Tenant.
+The MinIO Console supports GUI administration of the MinIO Tenant.

 # Expand a MinIO Tenant